sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 The fallback feature which defined by RFC4364 is very useful for specified VRF user to access internet through global/main route.
 Some enterprise users still use this to access internet on vpn environment.

 6. VRF route leaking between VRFs.

+7. VRF Scalability: Currently VRF number can be supported up to 1000 after fixing a bug in FRR.

 In this release, supporting requirement 5) and 6) are not supported.
 See next section for details.